 Students are encouraged to write their families regularly to update them on their progress.

 Once students enter the Transitional Program, they may have a cell phone, as well as all electronics (limited during initial transition).

 The residential period is a crucial time for us to understand the inner processes, socialization, needs, and development of our students.
 It is our experience that this is complicated by outside influences and distractions.
 In order for us to achieve the most comprehensive and thorough assessment possible during this time, complete attention to our curriculum is required.

 Do students get to go home for visits?

 Home visits are not permitted during wellness & life skills portion of their stay.

-Students continuing into our Transitional Program may be permitted to return home for visits after discussion and determination by the family and Northwoods Counseling Services.
+Students continuing into our Transitional may be permitted to return home for visits after discussion and determination by the family and Northwoods Counseling Services.